sdelliot/firewheel/docs/source/model_component/mc_install.rst

 Collecting and retrieving files from a cache is automatically supported in Ansible playbooks without MC designer intervention.
 Currently, FIREWHEEL supports caching files in a file server, git repository, or in an Amazon S3 data store.
-If the user sets the necessary settings in the :ref:`firewheel_configuration` for the described types below, then FIREWHEEL will automatically check those locations for the cached file.
+If the user sets the necessary settings in the :ref:`firewheel_configuration` for the described types below, then FIREWHEEL will automatically check those locations for any model component ``required_files``.
 Users are able to set multiple cache types as FIREWHEEL will check any caches for the required file.

 Users setting up a cache should place cached files using the path: ``{{ mc_name }}/{{ item.destination | basename }}``.
-From the example above, the default ``source`` path would be ``linux.ubuntu/debs/htop-1_0_2_debs.tgz``, where ``linux.ubuntu`` is the name of the associated model component.
+From the example above, the default ``source`` path would be ``linux.ubuntu/htop-1_0_2_debs.tgz``, where ``linux.ubuntu`` is the name of the associated model component.
-Users can optionally modify this path by setting the ``source`` within the model component variables file.
+Users can optionally modify this path by setting the :confval:`source` within the model component variables file.

 Git Cache
 =========